-TASK: Use the storyboard to plan a narrative rendition of your journey to today's workshop.

-STEPS IN THE PROCESS:

-- 1. Separate frames/sections and, for effect, rearrange in something other than strict chronological time. - 2.
-Delete any frames that are not absolutely necessary to the narrative. - 3.
-Add any details or resketch any frames where more information is available/needed/relevant. - 4.
-Insert any needed words to act as memory prompts.

-TIME: 10 minutes

-TIPS: Storyboards (grids) with at least six (6) distinct drawing spaces work best tial sketches in terms of missing information.
+TASK: Use the storyboard to plan a narrative rendition of your jour- ney to today's workshop.
+STEPS IN THE PROCESS: 1.
+Separate frames/sections and, for effect, rearrange in something other than strict chronological time.
+Delete any frames that are not absolutely necessary to the narra- tive.
+3. Add any details or resketch any frames where more information is available/needed/relevant.
+4. Insert any needed words to act as memory prompts.
+TIME: 10 minutes TIPS: Storyboards (grids) with at least six (6) distinct drawing spaces work best Sketch quickly and confidently The images need only make sense to you tial sketches in terms of missing information.
 For many visual learners, looking at their emerging "text" while it remains in visual form allows them to recognize important details they have overlooked, assumed were obvious, or only just remembered.
 Once they recognize the problem, most writers-and all workshop participants-go back to their sketches to add needed information.
 Workshop discussion can focus on the ease with which one can segue from this revision task to written texts.